 We highly recommend guests bring their own face covering with them to our tours.
 If you forgot your mask at home, we have them available upon request.

 All staff are vaccinated or complete weekly COVID-19 tests and will undergo a health screening before being allowed in the office.
 For the safety of our guests and staff, any staff member experiencing a temperature of 100.4 degrees and higher and/or experiencing symptoms will need clearance from a medical professional before returning to work.

 While we have incorporated social distancing in our operation, we also ask that guests work to maintain a social distance (6 ft or more) from other guests while on the property throughout boarding, de-boarding, and boat tour when possible.

 Safety is always our top priority.
 We have revised our onboard service with added deep and regular cleaning on our vessels to exceed CDC guidelines, including physical cleaning with EPA-approved disinfectant.
 Additional hand sanitizer stations are available throughout our office and the vessels for your safety.

 The CDC recommends our staff wear gloves for cleaning, taking care of anyone who might be sick, or handling trash – but not for normal duties.
 We will continue making sure our crew have the proper gear and guidance to ensure top-notch hygiene.

-All guests must be in compliance with the state’s pre-travel testing program, have an approved vaccine exemption, or complete the mandated 10 day quarantine.
-Please be prepared to show the Hawaii Safe Travel site/app with negative test results or vaccine exemption at check in.
+All guests must be in compliance with the Hawaii Safe Travels program, have an approved vaccine exemption, or complete the mandated 10 day quarantine.
+Please be prepared to show the Hawaii Safe Travels program status with a negative COVID-19 test result or vaccine exemption at check in.